typedb/typedb-docs/03-client-api/00-overview.md

 - [Python](/docs/client-api/python)

 ## Building Your Own Grakn Client
-Grakn clients are built using [gRPC](https://grpc.io/).
+Grakn Clients are built using [gRPC](https://grpc.io/).
 Creating a new client is a straightforward task.
 In a blog post, [Joshua Send](https://blog.grakn.ai/@joshuasend) takes us through the process of building the Grakn Client Python as a comprehensive guide for [building a Grakn client of your own](https://blog.grakn.ai/grakn-python-driver-how-to-roll-your-own-b010bbd73023).

 ## Summary
 A Grakn Client is meant to be used at the application layer for the purpose of managing and performing operations over keyspaces that live on the Grakn server.